G.I. Joe: The Rise of Cobra (soundtrack)

 G.I.
 Joe: The Rise of Cobra – Score from the Motion Picture is the score to the 2009 film G.I.
 Joe: The Rise of Cobra directed by Stephen Sommers.
-The film is scored by Alan Silvestri, who reunited with Sommers after The Mummy Returns (2001) and Van Helsing (2004).
+The film is composed and scored by Alan Silvestri, who reunited with Sommers after The Mummy Returns (2001) and Van Helsing (2004).
 Silvestri recorded the score with a 90-piece ensemble of the Hollywood Studio Symphony at the Newman Scoring Stage in 20th Century Fox and at the Barbra Streisand Scoring Stage in Sony Pictures Studios, respectively.
 A soundtrack album of the score was released by Varèse Sarabande on August 3, 2009, four days ahead of the release.

 Reception

 James Christopher Monger of AllMusic rated 3 out of 5 to the score, saying "Silvestri breaks little ground on G.I Joe, employing enough "orchestral bombast peppered with military marches" to give Michael Bay-puppet Hans Zimmer a run for his money, but if 70 minutes of dependable, by-the-book action music (imagine watching the opening titles for the A-Team for an hour-and-a-half) is the tonic that gets your blood pumping, then G.I.
 Joe: Rise of Cobra will definitely put hair on (or back on) your chest."
 Writing for Empire, Danny Graydon also rated the score 3 out of 5, and commented: "To be fair to Silvestri, he handles the job with typical aplomb even if he does plagiarise his Predator score somewhat in Delivering The Warheads and he unquestionably captures the signature bombastic tone.
 The problem is, none of it feels particularly original and the profusion of electronica seems to devalue Silvestri's well-known and masterful use of a full orchestra.
 Still, it does exactly what it says on the tin."

 Filmtracks.com wrote "Constantly at war in Silvestri's score for G.I.
 Joe: The Rise of Cobra is the limited thematic development and the overbearing tone of the somewhat generic action material.
 The mix of the album is extremely heavy in the bass region at times, again emulating Steve Jablonsky's Transformers scores and everything related to them.
 Some listeners won't be able to hear past the incessant ensemble hits (and their synthetic counterparts) to appreciate Silvestri's two themes for the film.
 The composer is intensely loyal to both of these themes throughout the score, though with so much ambient noise in the nearly constant slapping and pulsating of the action, casual listeners may miss them."